 Try bringing a little control back into your life by making a list of some small changes you can make everyday to make things easier for yourself…

 - Starting every morning with your favourite drink.

 - Taking a walk with baby in carrier or stroller.

 - Resting/ exercising/ watching tv/ reading while baby sleeps (i.e. not housework).

-- Joing a group – you’ll either love them or hate them.
+Joining a group can be a great way of meeting other parents.
+You’ll either love them or hate them.
 Try one.
 You have nothing to loose…you may even manage to drink a warm cup of coffee!

-The reality is that the way you choose to parent will have a direct impact upon the relationship you have with your child as they get older…and whether it gets easier!
+The reality is that the way you choose to parent will have a direct impact upon the relationship you have with your child as they get older.

 We choose to practice ‘gentle parenting’ which may sound like a fancy way of saying ‘let them do whatever they want’…but it is most definitely is not that!

 Short term, it would be so much easier to man-handle a screaming toddler out of the park, force them into the car seat, scold them for getting angry and drive home.